Alcaicería of Granada: History

 Among these other markets, the Alcaicería (al-qaysariyya) itself was a distinct bazaar that was owned by the Nasrids directly and which was locked and watched at night.
 It was in this market that silk and other select valuable goods were sold, which the Nasrid authorities taxed at a higher rate.
 It was located to the southwest of the Great Mosque and covered an area of almost 4600 m2, enclosed today by the Libreros, Oficios, Tinte, and Zacatín streets and the Bibarrambla Square.
 To the south of the market, one of the bridges over the Darro, al-Qanṭara al-Jadīda ("the New Bridge"), led to the state-owned Funduq al-Jadida.

-After the Christian conquest of the city b the Catholic Monarchs in 1492, ownership of the Alcaicería passed on to the Spanish crown, which continued to manage it as a guarded market.
+After the Christian conquest of the city by the Catholic Monarchs in 1492, ownership of the Alcaicería passed on to the Spanish crown, which continued to manage it as a guarded market.
 Its official name was the Real Sitio y Fuerte de la Alcaicería ("Royal Site and Stronghold of the Alcaicería").
 A plan of the market drawn in 1787 by Tomás López Maño documents its layout.
 The plan shows that it was made up of various perpendicular streets and that it contained up to 152 shops.
 The market was destroyed by fire in 1843 and rebuilt on a much smaller scale, using a different Neo-Moorish style that emulated Nasrid architecture.
 The reconstruction reduced the Alcaicería in size and removed many of its smaller internal streets so that larger apartment blocs could be created.